loadmill/loadmill-docs/README.md

 The user story we would like to record is the following:

-1. A blogger logs in to the Ghost platform using a username and password.
+1. A blogger logs in to the Ghost platform using an email and password.
 2. The blogger creates a blog post.
 3. The blogger publishes the blog post.

-So here's what we're going to do:
+So let's dive right in:

 ### Setup a recording
 Let's assume you're using Chrome to record your session.
 If you have any other browser with develper tools, the flow will be very similar.